Robustly optimal dynamics for active matter reservoir computing: Introduction

 We also vary agent alignment forces, \ie, non-Hamiltonian interactions between particles (\sectref{subsec:active-crystal}) and static external forces (\sectref{subsec:homing}) to test our hypothesis of generically optimal computation in the same regime.

+In this work, our primary objective is to elucidate how and under which conditions active matter can serve as a computational medium, rather than to rigorously optimize or benchmark its performance against conventional echo state networks or other physical reservoirs.
+Accordingly, we focus on standard tasks (open-loop Lorenz-63 n-steps-ahead prediction) and basic performance metrics (Pearson correlation coefficient of the x-coordinate) established in prior work \cite{Lymburn2021}, and defer a systematic performance benchmarking and task-specific optimization to future studies.
 The roots of optimal computation thus embody generic features in the microscopic dynamical mechanisms involved.
 These are non-specific to the particular chaotic input signal and suggest a deeper reason for the characteristic robustness of certain physical substrates, which perform well across various scenarios.
 We synthesize results at the end of the paper (\sectref{sec:discussion}).